crustyapples/trustless-donations/README.md

 - thirdweb [Typescript](https://portal.thirdweb.com/typescript) and [React](https://portal.thirdweb.com/react) SDKs to interact with our smart contract

 - [Solidity](https://docs.soliditylang.org/en/v0.8.14/), [Hardhat](https://hardhat.org/), and [thirdweb deploy](https://portal.thirdweb.com/thirdweb-deploy) to develop, test, and deploy our smart contract.

-_To learn more about the contract, check out [this template](https://replit.com/@thirdweb-dev/Get-Started-with-Solidity-using-Hardhat-and-thirdweb-deploy)_.

 <br />